PMCC-BioinformaticsCore/janis/docs/pipelines/wgssomaticmulticallers.rst

 WGS Somatic (Multi callers)
 ====================================================

-*A somatic tumor-normal variant-calling WGS pipeline using GATK, VarDict and Strelka2 · 3 contributors · 1 version*
+``WGSSomaticMultiCallers`` · *A somatic tumor-normal variant-calling WGS pipeline using GATK, VarDict and Strelka2 · 3 contributors · 1 version*

 This is a genomics pipeline to align sequencing data (Fastq pairs) into BAMs: